Batman4496/quill-audio-embed/README.md

 # How to Use

-Install the package: `npm install quill-audio-format`
+Install the package: `npm install quill-audio-embed`

 ## Script